Cash Flow vs. Appreciation: What Experienced Real Estate Investors Know

 However, there are things you can do to add value to your strategy and speed up the process.
 While implementing a successful plan of action takes time, it can be worth it in the long run.

-Once you have accumulated a certain level of wealth, the time paradigm can be reversed so that it actually becomes beneficial to you.
-After reaching this critical point, the value of your cash flow is such that any additional appreciation isn't necessarily beneficial.
+Once you have accumulated a certain level of wealth, the value of your cash flow is such that any additional appreciation isn’t necessarily beneficial.
 Until you reach this point, the main purpose of cash flow is to help keep you afloat.
 It allows you to essentially buy time while your assets appreciate.
+This is also true when valuing commercial properties.

 How to Calculate Cash Flow